-There’s plenty of potential in the area of productivity enhancements, at the intersection of third-party tools, admin configuration, domain knowledge, and computer programming.
-As the US Bureau of Labor Statistics says, “employment of software developers is projected to grow 21 percent from 2018 to 2028, much faster than the average for all occupations.”
+There’s plenty of potential in the area of productivity enhancements, at the intersection of third-party tools, domain knowledge, and computer programming.

 No matter how you look at it, Slack is big business.
 Making your own slack bot can add value to any business or company — and with numbers like this, building with Slack will continue to be a profitable bet.

 This article was originally part of a series.
-The original Part I has been archived, as this version is newer and more accurate.
+The original Part I has been archived.
 Part II goes into more detail about how you can get a user list and interact with individual users, using a plain API key (deprecated).
-Part III links to and explains the actual Python code, on GitHub, for a standup-style bot, that asks questions of users through DM’s (privately) and prints the answers (publicly) to a room.
+Part III links to and explains the actual Python code, on GitHub, for a standup-style bot, that asks questions by DM and posts the answers to a common room.